 - I can't tell who is holding the bleach.
 Does it matter?

-- If you do not possess the imagination to visualize what is under the red X, here is the original photo.
-Be forewarned.
+- If you do not possess the imagination to visualize what is under the red X, well, then you don't have much of an imagination.

 OK, so what's the real story?
 Even though we are given copious amounts of freedom here to write just about whatever we want there has to be some science or medicine, right?
 There is, and it comes in the form of a new form of food protection, thanks to an article in the June 4th issue of Food Safety News - soaking pecans in chlorine.